html-graph/html-graph.github.io/content/canvas/detach.md

 ## Detach

-Detaches the canvas from HTML element when attached.
-This method has no parameters.
-If canvas is not attached, then no actions will be performed.
+Detaches the canvas from its current HTML element.
+This method requires no parameters.
+If the canvas is not attached, no action will be taken.

 {{< code lang="javascript">}}
 canvas.detach();